klimcode/notekeeper/README.md

 - Notes are stored in plain text Base files which are easy to read without Notekeeper.
 - Helps you to create hierarchically structured knowledge base for storing any texts containing any symbols.

+**Warning**: this software is discontinued.
+It works, but the author decided to use some ideas from here in the new app **[Knowkeep](https://github.com/klimcode/knowkeep)**.
+The main reason is the name "Notekeeper", it's not unique and was used just for proof-of-concept.

 ----

 ## Installation